Women’s Vote at 100 Years: Suffrage, Jewish Activism, and the Enduring Struggle for a Political Voice (Virtual)

-This evening is presented as a joint collaboration between Temple University’s Feinstein Center for American Jewish History and the RS Suffrage Project, chaired by Dr. Marsha Weinraub.
+This evening is presented as a joint collaboration between Temple University’s Feinstein Center for American Jewish History and the RS Suffrage Project, chaired by RS congregant and Temple University faculty member Dr. Marsha Weinraub.
 The RS Suffrage Project is a group of dedicated and curious individuals working to understand the role Jewish people played in this early American social justice movement, with special emphasis on the roles RS women played.

 With appreciation to the Broder family for its sponsorship .